Yuki Tsunoda is a Japanese Formula 1 driver, born in Sagamihara, Japan on May 11, 2000.

 That campaign proved to be his best yet as, up against far more experienced drivers, he finished it in P3 and would have been a contender for the title if not for some bad luck.

 It wasn't the smoothest of rookie seasons on the grid in 2021 with him making a number of mistakes and struggling to match the pace of team-mate Pierre Gasly.
 There were however signs of progress towards the end of the year and he was ultimately retained for 2022, improving further again to earn a third year in the sport for 2023.

 The Japanese driver is renowned for his aggressive driving style, with his late braking and overtaking drawing comparisons between himself and the likes of fellow Red Bull products Daniel Ricciardo and Max Verstappen, and Marko saying he has "unbelievable basic speed."

-Another of his trademarks is his aggression on the team radio with him often ranting furiously and explicitly during sessions.
-It's a habit that he's said he tried to cut out, Tsunoda's sweary rants continue to make the F1 highlights reels.
+Another of his trademarks is his aggression on the team radio with him often ranting furiously and explicitly during sessions. a habit that he's said he tried to cut out, Tsunoda's sweary rants continue to make the F1 highlights reels.

 He competed in an official F1 session for the first time at the 2020 post-season test in Abu Dhabi.
 In it, he completed a total of 122 laps with his best time being a 1:37.557, which was enough to put him P5 by the end of the session.

 A large reason why he hadn't driven in more testing or practice sessions in F1 was his physique.
 Being 5'3" and weighing just 54kg, he required more preparation than most in order to withstand the high-level g-forces that comes with driving an F1 car.

 Ahead of his rookie season, he stated that he was working hard on strengthening his neck muscles after being surprised by the physical demands of the AlphaTauri when he tested it.

 Big things were expected of him in his rookie year on the grid but he more often than not struggled to live up to the hype surrounding him.